cc-jalvarez/cc-jalvarez.github.io/_pages/about.md

 **News**

+*Jul.
+26, 2023:* Our paper on Counterfactual Situation Testing has been accepted to ACM EAAMO 2023.
+I will also be presenting this work at ECML's BIAS workshop.

 *May 5, 2023:* Our paper on Fairness Implications of Encoding Protected Categorical Attributes has been accepted to ACM AIES 2023.
-See you in Montreal.

 *Apr.
 7, 2023:* Our paper on Domain Adaptive Decivion Trees has been accepted to ACM FAccT 2023.
-See you in Chicago.